insightsengineering/teal.gallery/README.md

 Adding a sample app involves the following steps:

+#### Hard requirements

 1. Copy each sample app into a file named `app.R` into a sensible folder name inside it's own directory.
-The directory is also the `APP_NAME`.
+The directory has to be named with the `APP_NAME`.
-2. Make sure that `{renv}` is used for the teal app.
+2. Update the `_internal/quarto/demo-apps.yml` with a new `app/title`.
+This should be the `APP_NAME`.
+3. Run the `_internal/utils/generate_app_readme.R` to generate the readme for the app inside it's own directory.

+#### Optional/Soft requirements

-3. Create a GIF recording ([KAP](https://getkap.co/) is a good tool for this).
+1. Create a GIF recording ([KAP](https://getkap.co/) is a good tool for this).
 Make sure that the dimensions of the GIF is 970x555 px and the size is about 1 MB.
 (It can be done by recording using KAP in 1470x840 px and rendering 5fps and downsizing 33%).
 Place the GIF inside the `_internal/quarto/assets/img` direcxtory.
 Also, make sure that the name of the GIF is `APP_NAME.gif`
-4. Update the `_internal/quarto/demo-apps.yml` with a new `app/title`.
-This should be the `APP_NAME`.
-5. Run the `_internal/utils/generate_app_readme.R` to generate the readme for the app inside it's own directory.
+2. Add front-end tests with the help of cypress.
+Copy the contents of the `js` directory within some other app's directory inside your app directory to get the node dependencies.
+Place the cypress tests inside the `tests/cypress` inside your app's directory.
+Please refer to an existing app's tests so that the `.github/deploy.yaml` will automaticall run the cypress tests.